BASP Students

 Advisors: Sarit Golub, Danielle Berke

-Research interests: Maria's research is grounded and contextualized in strengths-based and community-based participatory methodology and is broadly aimed at interrogating societal conceptualizations of risky behaviors, examining the protective psychological factors that buffer against stigma, exploring the social and structural context of substance use and disease transmission, and scaling up harm reduction efforts.
+Research interests: Maria's research is grounded and contextualized in strengths-based and community-based participatory methodology and is broadly aimed at understanding the relationship between identity development and health for LGBTQ+ youth, examining the protective psychological factors that buffer against stigma, exploring the social and structural context of substance use and disease transmission, and scaling up harm reduction efforts.
 Prior to coming to HART, Maria developed a repertoire of trans- and interdisciplinary skills and perspectives through her work at the United Nations Office of Drugs and Crime, the National Drug Early Warning System Project, and the Developmental Social Neuroscience Lab at the UNC Chapel Hill.
 She graduated from the University of Florida with dual bachelor’s degrees in English and psychology.

 Recent publications and presentations: